allhailzzq/CCF-CL/README.md

 The model training has two steps: 1) contrastive pretraining with contrastive_training.py; 2) transfer learning (for code prediction task) with transfer_naive.py.

-This sample code uses a simple LSTM backbone with three inputs: code.npy (diagnosis and procedure codes); length.npy (the number of visits for each patient); aux_info.npy (auxiliary information, e.g., the demographic, time interval between visits, etc.).
+This sample code uses a simple LSTM backbone with three inputs: code.npy (diagnosis and procedure codes index as numbers, e.g., 0, 1, ...); length.npy (the number of visits for each patient); aux_info.npy (auxiliary information, e.g., the demographic, time interval between visits, etc.,one-hot encoded).
 Please construct your own input according to your data and tasks.

 Please refer to the paper for the logic behind this code.
+The code is based on tensorflow 2.4, which may be outdated as it was written more than three years ago.
+So please use it only as a sample to learn about the implementation details of the paper.